 Flight Test is the testing of an Aircraft to obtain performance data and to determine Aircraft functionality prior to Airplane Type Certification.

-GSE is an acronym for any Ground Support equipment required to service, test, maintain, adjust, calibrate, transport, safeguard, store, inspect, Repair, Overhaul, install, remove, gauge, measure, assemble, disassemble, or operate Products and associated parts of an Aircraft when on the ground.
+GSE is an acronym for any Ground Support Equipment, which is any equipment required to service, test, maintain, adjust, calibrate, transport, safeguard, store, inspect, Repair, Overhaul, install, remove, gauge, measure, assemble, disassemble, or operate Products and associated parts of an Aircraft when on the ground.

 Indirect Taxes means applicable sales, value added, goods and services, consumption, and similar taxes.